 Carnival Cruise Lines

-It’s “cruise casual” most nights, but two nights are described as “cruise elegant” which is defined as dress slacks and shirts with optional sport coat for men and cocktail dresses, pantsuits, elegant skirts and blouses for women.
-You’ll find many couples who get very dressy, tuxedos are not unheard of, particularly on evenings when photographers set up for portraits.
-Shorts are permitted at dinner on casual nights.
+It’s Cruise Casual most nights, but two nights a week are described as Cruise Elegant.
+Elegant attire for guys is described as sport shirts and collared polo shirts, khakis or sport slacks.
+For ladies it’s cocktail dresses, pantsuits, elegant skirts and blouses.
+You’ll find many couples get very dressy, tuxedos and gowns are not unheard of, particularly on evenings when photographers set up for portraits.

 Norwegian Cruise Line

-Recommended on-board clothing is resort or country club-casual day or night.
-For evening dining, “elegant casual resort wear is suggested, but passengers tend to be dressy after 6 in the evening.
-No jacket is required although many men wear them, sans tie, for captain’s receptions and in the alternative restaurants.
+Recommended on-board clothing is resort or Country Club Casual day or night.
+For evening dining, “elegant casual resort wear is suggested.”
+Passengers tend to be dressy after 6 in the evening; no jacket is required although many men wear them, sans tie, for captain’s receptions and in the alternative restaurants.
+Jeans, shorts, T-shirts and tennis shoes are not appropriate in the evening.

 Regent Seven Seas Cruises